Discover The Barossa Valley

 The first settlers in the area became known as the Barossa Deutsch.
 Most immigrants were refugees from Silesia, then part of Prussia, who planted the first vines on the valley floor in the 1840s.

 While the Germans settled the valley floor, a few aristocratic British settled the area around Angaston in the hills towards the Eden Valley.
 The two groups have always prospered together, with food an integral part of the Barossa; German styled smoked and cured meats can be found in all good butcheries.

-The ‘Valley’ is a long plain that sits at an average elevation of 230m, with small hills on the western side and the steeper Barossa Hills leading toward the higher Eden Valley on the east.
+The ‘Valley’ is a long plain which sits at an average elevation of 230m.
+Small hills lie on the western side and the steeper Barossa Hills leading toward the higher Eden Valley on the east.
 The region includes the towns Nuriootpa, Tanunda, and Angaston.

-The Barossa Valley receives moderate rainfall of approximately 520mm (mostly falling during the winter months), and has high summer evaporation and low relative humidity.
-This ideal climate produces relatively low disease pressure, which limits the need for chemicals in the vineyard and maintains the natural environment.
+The Barossa Valley receives moderate rainfall, mostly falling during the winter months, and has high summer evaporation and low relative humidity.
+This climate produces relatively low disease pressure, which limits the need for chemicals in the vineyard and maintains the natural environment.